Infrastructure

 In an advert published Thursday in the Daily Nation, KeNHA invited joint ventures and associations of companies to indicate interest in providing the services.

-“The government has received credit from the IDA to meet the cost of the proposed NUTRIP projects and intends to apply some of the proceeds towards eligible payments under contract for consultancy services for design review and construction supervision of Kisumu northern by-pass,” the advert read in part.
+“The government has received credit from the IDA to meet the cost of the proposed NUTRIP projects and intends to apply some of the proceeds towards eligible payments under the contract for consultancy services for design review and construction supervision of Kisumu northern by-pass,” the advert read in part.

 Bidders are supposed to deliver their bidding documents by January 31.